stitchdata/docs/_destinations/choosing-a-stitch-destination.md

 sections:
   - content: |
       {% capture data-strategy%}
-      **Not sure where to start?**<br>
       If you're feeling overwhelmed or you're unsure of what to look for, don't worry.
 For a primer on data warehouses and setting the data strategy for your organization, check out our [Data Strategy Guide]({{ site.data-strategy }}).
       {% endcapture %}

-      {% include tip.html content=data-strategy %}
+      {% include note.html first-line="**Not sure where to start?**" content=data-strategy %}

-      When Stitch replicates your data, we'll load it into the destination - or data warehouse - of your choosing.
-A data warehouse is a central repository of integrated data from disparate sources.
+      When Stitch replicates your data, we'll load it into the destination of your choosing.

       **As Stitch currently only allows you to connect one destination to your account**, we recommend asking yourself the questions below before making your selection.
 By fully assessing each choice first, you'll decrease the likelihood of needing to switch destinations or re-replicate all of your data at a later date.